 My teaching life started as a guest speaker and developer of workshops at professional conferences typically around green building.
 I found the experience of creating a platform for dialogue and exploration extremely gratifying and have since taught numerous courses, primarily at the undergraduate level.

 Regardless of the course that I’m teaching, my approach to teaching is pretty consistent.
 While my pedagogical methods are flexible, my contributions and expectations are uniform across the various courses I’ve lead.
-My methods can include lecturing, in class discussions, and more formal dialogue.
-I leverage well-produced media such as film and external lecture when appropriate, and often invite guest speakers that have interesting experiences that might compliment in-class learning.
+My methods can include lecturing, in-class discussions, and more formal dialogue.
+I leverage well-produced media such as film and external lecture when appropriate, and often invite guest speakers that have interesting experiences that might complement in-class learning.
 Whenever appropriate I share the course platform with participants to allow for peer-led experiments in experiential learning.
-I try to avoid written in-class examination in favor of exercises that allow for longer periods of reflection or activities that push collaboration between students.
+I try to avoid written in-class examination in favour of exercises that allow for longer periods of reflection or activities that push collaboration between students.

 I love teaching as much as I love learning, and while I hope this enthusiasm is contagious, I do expect a certain degree of intrinsic motivation on the part of class participants.
 I give a great deal of thought, preparation, and energy in my work as a teacher, and I expect a similar level of thought, preparation, and energy from my students.
 I rarely review assigned course material in great detail in class, expecting that students arrived prepared to investigate key aspects of a topic, in order to explore these complex topics from different perspectives together.
 I look for opportunities to bring class participants through practical experiences that will help make ideas and theories real to them.
 Class assignments are meant to open a direct dialogue with the student, material and teacher.
 I err on the side of more feedback rather than less, and this is naturally dependent on the quality of the material presented for feedback.